The equivalence of lattice and Heegaard Floer homology: The bordered perspective on the link surgery formula

-The author also showed how to naturally view the knot and link surgery formulas of Ozsv\'{a}th--Szab\'{o} \cite{OSIntegerSurgeries} \cite{OSRationalSurgeries} and Manolescu--Ozsv\'{a}th \cite{MOIntegerSurgery} as certain types of $\cK$-modules.
-The author used the framework of type-$A$ and type-$D$ modules of Lipshitz, Ozsv\'{a}th and Thurston \cite{LOTBordered} \cite{LOTBimodules}.
-To a knot $K$ in $S^3$ (or more generally, in a rational homology 3-sphere) the mapping cone formula of Ozsv\'{a}th--Szab\'{o} may naturally be viewed as either a type-$D$ module over $\cK$, denoted $\cX_{\lambda}(K)^{\cK}$, or a type-$A$ module over $\cK$, denoted ${}_{\cK} \cX_{\lambda}(K)$.
-Similarly, if $L\subset S^3$ is a link with framing $\Lambda$, the link surgery formula of Manolescu and Ozsv\'{a}th \cite{MOIntegerSurgery} may naturally be viewed as a type-$D$ module $\cX_{\Lambda}(L)^{\cL_{\ell}}$ over the tensor product algebra $\cL_\ell=\cK^{\otimes_{\bF} \ell}$, where $\ell=|L|$.
+The author showed how to view the knot and link surgery formulas of Ozsv\'{a}th--Szab\'{o} \cite{OSIntegerSurgeries} \cite{OSRationalSurgeries} and Manolescu--Ozsv\'{a}th \cite{MOIntegerSurgery} as type-$D$ and $A$ modules over the algebra $\cK$.
+To a knot $K$ in a rational homology 3-sphere $Y$, equipped with Morse framing $\lambda$, the mapping cone formula of Ozsv\'{a}th--Szab\'{o} may naturally be encoded using either a type-$D$ module over $\cK$, denoted $\cX_{\lambda}(Y,K)^{\cK}$, or a type-$A$ module over $\cK$, denoted ${}_{\cK} \cX_{\lambda}(Y,K)$.
+Similarly, if $L\subset S^3$ is a link with framing $\Lambda$, the link surgery formula of Manolescu and Ozsv\'{a}th \cite{MOIntegerSurgery} can be naturally encoded using a type-$D$ module $\cX_{\Lambda}(L)^{\cL_{\ell}}$ over the tensor product algebra $\cL_\ell=\cK^{\otimes_{\bF} \ell}$, where $\ell=|L|$.

+We describe the correspondence for the case of the knot surgery formula for a knot $K\subset S^3$.
+We recall from Section~\ref{sec:background-surgery-formulas} that Ozsv\'{a}th and Szab\'{o}'s mapping cone complex is an appropriate completion of the mapping cone